adobe/aem-upload/README.md

 ## Uploading Files

-Following is the mimimum amount of code required to upload files to a target AEM instance.
+Following is the minimum amount of code required to upload files to a target AEM instance.

 ```javascript
 const DirectBinary = require('@adobe/aem-upload');